-The Group and Simplon also teamed up to create an inclusive school for recruitment purposes in 2018.
-ITSCHOOL by Société Générale & Simplon trains persons on unemployment and Societe Generale employees switching to digital careers to become developers.
+The Group and Simplon, a social entreprise, also teamed up to create an inclusive school for recruitment purposes in 2018.
+ITSCHOOL by Société Générale & Simplon trains unemployed people and Societe Generale staff seeking to switch to a digital career to become developers.
 The school is free and graduates earn professional accreditation.

 - Inclusion programmes and funding for inclusive programmes and subsidised contracts at 16 local associations totalling nearly €300,000.

-- Integration programmes (professional accreditation contracts in the French Retail Banking division, with nearly 80% becoming permanent employment contracts for SG’s “Second Chance” programme initiated in 2015 for the Retail Banking division and ALD Automotive).
+- Integration programmes (professional accreditation contracts in the French Retail Banking division, with nearly 80% becoming permanent employment contracts for Societe Generale’s “Second Chance” programme initiated in 2015 for the Retail Banking division and ALD Automotive).

-- 3 refugees recruited under professional accreditation contracts in compliance jobs in 2018.
+- 3 refugees recruited under professional accreditation contracts in Compliance posts in 2018.